 Ignite your curiosity with sight, sound, touch and taste of agritourism

 The motto “Strength from Soil” is found on North Dakota’s coat of arms and governor’s flag.
 This prestigious symbol highlights North Dakota’s second-largest industry with more than 30,000 farmers and ranchers canvasing 39.6 million acres.
 That’s 90% of North Dakota’s land area, which is known for producing top-quality spring wheat, durum, sunflowers, canola, honey and so much more.

-We make it easy for you to enjoy the flavors of the farmers markets, food festivals and farm and ranch experiences in North Dakota.
+There are abundant opportunities for you to enjoy the flavors of the farmers markets, food festivals and farm and ranch experiences in North Dakota.

 Farm Stays and Gardens

-Coteau des Prairies
+Coteau des Prairies in Rutland

 Life as it was in a small prairie town at the turn of the century, with a collection of 43 buildings and 400,000 artifacts on 12 acres.

 We’ve made it easy to discover our wine producers and microbreweries — just check out the list of North Dakota breweries and wineries.
 Each stop has its own special flavor and personality, with many using local agricultural products in their beverages, like wheat, honey and fruit.
 We’re also home to a thriving microbrewery culture.
 Find your new favorite IPA, stout, pilsner, porter or other tasty surprising choices.
 Who knows, you just might be served by the brewmaster himself.

 Click here for a list of North Dakota wineries and vineyards

 Nothing is more real than a North Dakota ranch — which is why staying at one means great stories to share.
 Spend the day riding the range and keeping your eye on the herd.
 Then enjoy a hearty ranch meal with the family and ranch hands followed by making s’mores around the campfire.
 It’s a true ranch experience without the “roughing it” part.